PretzelTheGreat/mtg_collection_manager/README.md

 ### Collection Valuation

 By using the pricing info database, I can create a full valuation for my collection, and filter by only rares/mythics or the collection as a whole (in case there are some uncommons or commons that are going for more than $2.00 USD)

+### Todo list

+* add Red rares to collection
+* add Green rares to collection
+* add Multicolor rares to collection
+* add Artifact rares to collection
+* add Land rares to collection
+* add any constructed decks as decks and then to collection
+* add all loose cards to collection